May 15-17, 2023 | Grass Lake, Michigan

 • Women who just want to argue.

-• Women can’t stop grumbling, complaining, or trying to get others to complain against the Retreat volunteers or the camp.
+• Women can’t stop grumbling, complaining, or trying to get others to complain against Amy, the Retreat volunteers or the camp.

 • Women who can’t control their gossiping.